-• When:

-- Common from the beginning of pregnancy until the end of the 1st trimester

-- May come back in the 3rd trimester

-- Likely causes:

-- Hormonal changes

-- Poor sleep caused by:

-- Frequent waking to urinate

-- Back pain (see page 148)

-- Heartburn and acid reflux (see page 143)

-- Leg cramps (see page 142)

-- Difficulty finding a comfortable position

-- Emotions or anxiety

-- Diminished nutrition due to nausea and vomiting

-- Insufficient iron intake

-- Decreased caffeine intake

-- Insufficient hydration
+Description Some suggestions When: Common from the beginning of pregnancy until the end of the 1st trimester May come back in the 3rd trimester Likely causes: Hormonal changes Poor sleep caused by: Frequent waking to urinate Back pain (see page 148) If possible, you can Sleep longer at night (8-10 hours) or take naps Relieve the problems interfering with the quality of your sleep Adapt your diet to take your nausea into account (see page 141) Increase your iron intake (see page 93) Increase your daily water intake (see page 97) Ask for help with your everyday tasks. - Heartburn and acid reflux (see page 143)- Leg cramps (see page 142) Not feeling better?
+Difficulty finding a comfortable position Emotions or anxiety Diminished nutrition due to nausea and vomiting Insufficient iron intake Decreased caffeine intake Insufficient hydration Contact Info-Santé (8-1-1).
+A nurse will be able to advise you.
+Talk to a health professional.